guywiz/PyTulip/Algorithms/Topology Update/README.md

 aggregated, thee values begin stored in a metric provided as parameter.

 The same metric can also hold edge weights prior to edge aggregation.
-Edges in the resulting graph then hold a weight correspong to the sum of weights of the aggregated edges.
+Edges in the resulting graph then hold a weight corresponging to the sum of weights of the aggregated edges.

 The author wishes to thank Quentin Rossy (ESC -- UNIL, Lausanne, CH) for suggesting the design of this topology update plugin.